A Story From: Pakistan

-The girl, indeed, took no notice of his words.
-But in spite of that he proceeded to relate every single thing he had seen the evening before, leaving out no detail.
-And when he praised her singing - and his voice shook a little - Dorani just looked at him; but she said naught, though in her own mind, she was filled with wonder.
+The girl, indeed, did not respond to his words and stayed as still ever.
+But in spite of that, he proceeded to relate every single thing he had seen the evening before, leaving out no detail.
+And when he praised her singing - and his voice shook a little - Dorani just looked at him, but she said naught, though in her own mind, she was filled with wonder.

 "What a dream!" she thought.
 "Could it have been a dream?
-How could he have learnt in a dream all I have done?"
-Still she kept silent; only she looked that once at the prince, and then remained all day as before, with her head bowed upon her knees.
+How could he have learned in a dream all I have done?"
+Still she kept silent.
+Only she looked that one time at the prince, and then remained all day as before, with her head bowed upon her knees.

 "I was there," answered the prince.

 "But why do you follow me?" asked the girl.

 "Because," replied the prince, "I love you, and to be with you is happiness."

 This time Dorani's eyelids quivered but she said no more, and was silent the rest of the day.
 However, in the evening, just as she was stepping into her palanquin, she said to the prince, "If you do love me, prove it by not following me tonight."